Higgs Yukawa coupling constraints on a benchmark one-loop radiative mass model for the bottom, charm and tau: Conclusion

 We have extended an earlier framework to present a benchmark model that has one-loop-generated Dirac masses for the $\tau$, $b$, $c$, and $\nu_\tau$, thus explaining why $m_{\tau,b,c}$ are at the few-GeV level.
 We demonstrated that this model is currently viable in certain regions of parameter space, and showed how the parameter space will be further probed by future experiments, opening the prospect for discovery.

-Even if a discovery is not made, the ensuing future constraints will not be able to rule out such a model, only push the scale of new physics higher and necessitate a greater degree of fine-tuning, making the model less theoretically compelling.
+Even if a discovery is not made, ensuing future constraints which maintain agreement with the SM will not be able to rule out such a model, only push the scale of new physics higher and necessitate a greater degree of fine-tuning, making the model less theoretically compelling.
 It is only in that sense that the SM tree-level fermion mass generation mechanism may become favoured.

 We briefly outlined avenues for future work in this area, including creating extended models that treat all three generations of SM fermions, exploring the phenomenology of dark matter candidates in the model, and/or introducing an axion to the theory.
 Note that a full three-family model will likely feature non-SM flavour effects for the lighter quarks and leptons, just as the presented model has the $t \to c h$ flavour-changing top quark decay.
-These processes may well prove to be the best way to constrain complete radiative models.
+These processes are likely to be the best way to constrain complete radiative models.
+We expect, for example, that the masses of some exotics in some of these models will have to be so large to meet the flavour-violation constraints that consistency with electroweak naturalness will be impossible.
+A truly successful model would have to avoid this fate, and the search for such a model is a worthy goal of future research.